 The next four seasons would see Defoe voted Tottenham's Player of the Year in 2004, hit 50 goals for the club in all competitions and compete in the UEFA Cup for the first time.

-However, new signing Darren Bent meant that competition for starting places became tougher and Defoe sought regular first team football in 2008.
+However, new signing Darren Bent meant that competition for starting places became tougher and Defoe sought regular first-team football in 2008.

-Despite being cup-tied for Pompey's FA Cup success in May, Defoe still contributed heavily to the league campaign, scoring against the likes of Chelsea and twice against Wigan.
+Despite being cup-tied for Pompey's FA Cup success in May, Defoe contributed heavily to the league campaign, scoring against the likes of Chelsea and twice against Wigan.

 As the new season got underway in August, he continued where he left off, netting against Everton, Middlesbrough and Vitoria de Guimaraes in Portsmouth's crucial UEFA Cup clash.

-January saw Defoe take up the option to rejoin Tottenham and follow manager Harry Redknapp back in North London.
-He would spend five years at the club and had the most prolific of those in 2009-10.
+January saw Defoe take up the option to rejoin Tottenham and follow manager Harry Redknapp back to North London.

 Three hat-tricks and five goals in a single game against Wigan contributed to him finishing the season on 24 goals and Tottenham qualifying for the Champions League for the first time in their history.

 He bagged a hat-trick against Swansea, netted a vital goal in the win over fellow strugglers Norwich and bagged the winner against giants Chelsea towards the end of the season.

-It was Eddie Howe's Bournemouth that attracted the 5'7" goal machine and Defoe returned to the Cherries ahead of the 2017/18 campaign.
+It was Eddie Howe's Bournemouth that attracted the goal machine and Defoe returned to the Cherries ahead of the 2017/18 campaign.